jmar777/cb/README.md

 ### Basic Usage

 The most basic usage of `cb` consists of passing in your own function reference.
-In this example, `cb` will do nothing other than insure the once-and-only-once, asynchronous invocation of the callback.
+In this example, `cb` will do nothing other than insure the asynchronous invocation of the callback.

     doAsync(cb(function(err, res) {
         console.log(res);